Olds Trumpet and Cornet Serial number list

 1941

 In the catalog dated 1941, the Special model makes its entrance as well as the Recording model Super trumpet.
 The catalog features Special, Standard and Super instruments in one introductory page followed by the Trumpet, Cornet and Trombone for each line.
 The Recording model trumpet is shown with the heading “Super Instruments”.
 This is also the first catalog to show this new model.
-Production of trumpets and cornets is estimated to have reached a pre-war peak 2,200 instruments, approximately double the production of just five years earlier.
-The serial number range for 1941 is estimated to e 9800 to 11999.
-There are two instruments recording in the Olds Register that were made for the US Military during 1941, indicating some military orders even before the start of WWII.
+Production of trumpets and cornets is estimated to have reached a pre-war peak 1,450 instruments, approximately double the production of just five years earlier.
+The serial number range for 1941 is estimated to e 8200 to 9649.

 1942-1945